keiranvv/ballpicker-game/readme.md

 The player can choose to play one or ten rounds at a time.

 This is just a demo so that player has unlimited funds, however the total win/loss record is displayed as the game goes on.
+Demo mode and starting balance can be changed in the `Program.cs` file.

 ## Prerequisites
 - DotNet 8.0